scipy-conference/scipy_proceedings/papers/nathan_martindale/main.md

 ## IPyWidgets

-IPyWidgets is a library that enables implementing user interactivity inside of a Jupyter Notebook.
+IPyWidgets is a library for implementing user interactivity inside of a Jupyter Notebook.
 A key challenge this framework has to overcome is the separation between the Python kernel and the browser-based Jupyter frontend, which  operates through HTML, CSS, and JavaScript as a web application.
 Web